Why Christian Education?

 According to Edlin, Christians need not be apologetic about Christian schools.
 By sending their students to Christian schools, parents are bringing up their children in the nurture and admonition of the Lord as commanded in Ephesians 6:4.

 Video from American Council for Private Education

 A Christian education at an ACSI member school will help your child grow spiritually, academically, and culturally.
 In fact, the recent Cardus Education Survey and other education studies show that ACSI schools better develop the whole child than any other type of school.

-Please click here to read articles from CCS administrators and staff members on the mission and goals of CCS.
+Please click here for more information about our school and to read articles from CCS administrators and staff members on the mission and goals of CCS.
 We hope these articles give you additional insight into our school as you pray for God's perfect plan in your child's education.